 If you sustained injuries in a Utah tanker truck accident that wasn’t your fault, contact Swenson & Shelley immediately.
 For over 30 years, our attorneys have represented injured people and secured millions of dollars in compensation through verdicts and settlements.
 Our legal team will handle all the legal work in your case so you can focus on your health and moving forward.
-Call or visit our contact page for a free consultation with a tanker truck accident attorney.
+Call or visit our contact page for a free consultation with a Utah truck accident attorney.

 Hazards that Lead to Tanker Truck Crashes

 Some dangers that can cause a tanker truck accident include: